 ・You can’t decide freely

 It is best to incorporate the advantages of both sides.
-For example, in Abacus classroom make sure to make progress at your own pace while you learn together with friends and if you don’t understand something then the teacher will always be there to guide you.
+For example, in Abacus classroom be sure to make progress at your own pace while you learn together with friends and if you don’t understand something then the teacher will always be there to guide you.

 Abacus Lessons: Once a week or Twice a Week